DREADLOCK EXTENSION QUESTIONS

 The clip-in option in an additional service we offer to have your extensions sewn onto weft clips.
 Weft clips are professional hair extension clips.
 They are similar to snap clips, but have “teeth” allowing a more secure installation.
 These clips allow for quick and easy installation, and are best suited for daily on and off ware.
 Simply clip your extensions in and out at your convenience.
 You can find more information in our video tutorial.

 A: The ends refer to the bottom finish of the dread extension.
-Natually tapered ends are more whispy and taper off.
+Naturally tapered ends are more wispy and taper off.
 They blend in well with loose hair strands.
 Blunt ends are more defined.
 For crocheted dreads the blunt end will have a more rounded appearance.
-The blunt sealed ends in our synthetic hair dreads are a hard seal finish.
+The blunt sealed ends in our synthetic hair dreads are heat sealed which produces a hard seal finish.
 This is the most secure finish in preventing the production process knotting from unraveling.

 A: Nope!
 You can add them to existing dreadlocks, or you can braid, clip, or weave them into normal hair.
 View our tutorials above on how to add them to normal hair.